unveroleone/HackStarter-Kit/Theory/Connections/README.md

 ## 🔍 **Description**

 The **M5Stick** is a compact and versatile development board equipped with several GPIO pins, power outputs, and communication protocols.
-It supports various modules, making it really fun for IoT projects.
+It supports various modules, making it perfect for IoT projects.

+---

+## 📝 **Notes**

+1. **Information:** If you don't know how a module works or where to buy it, check the [MyProducts](../../MyProducts/README.md) page.
+2. **Attention:** Some modules in the pictures are shown upside down.
+This means the pins on the module may need to face down in most cases.
+3. **How to use:** If you're unsure where or how to use the modules, or need additional tools, visit the [Tools](../Tools/README.md) page.

 ---